katydecorah/katydecorah.github.io/notes/_posts/2022-05-19-kiss-the-cook.md

 - Pour La Croix in libation to the gods?
 - Type "software engineer" in your LinkedIn profile?

-I take pride in all the steps in my journey and maybe that is all I need to feel eligible.
+I take pride in all the titles I have held in my journey and maybe that is all I need to feel eligible.